Best Wave Alternatives (2026) — 5+ Options Compared

 Is there an open-source alternative to Wave?

 Yes!
-GnuCash, Akaunting are open-source alternatives to Wave that you can self-host for free.
+GnuCash, Akaunting are open-source alternatives to Wave that you can self-host for complete data control.
+Open-source alternatives give you full ownership of your data and often have active communities contributing improvements.

 What is the cheapest alternative to Wave?